Andi7891/LinkedLists-and-Vectors/README.md

-## Through this project, I learned how to design and implement fundamental data structures, including linked lists and vectors.
+## Through this project, I learned how to design and implement fundamental data structures, including linked lists and mathematical vectors.

 # Linked List implemented in C #